zelion2003/Foresee-to-Ground/README.md

 ## Environment Notes

 - `environment.yml` is the exported snapshot of the active `numpro` Conda environment.
-- `environment.min.yml` is the lighter `--from-history` export and may miss packages installed outside Conda history.
 - `requirements.txt` is a convenient pip-style companion, not the authoritative reproduction file.
 - `sitecustomize.py` provides compatibility shims for Torch environments missing pytree registration helpers or compiler helpers expected by downstream libraries.